pyrevitlabs/pyRevit/pyRevitBlogPost.md

 Please refer to the [pyRevit](https://github.com/eirannejad/pyRevit) GitHub repository for links and instructions on how to install on your machine.

-## Quick Look at Some pyRevit Scripts
+## Quick Look at some pyRevit Scripts

 Let's take a quick look at some of the more useful scripts in this library: